Schultze Special Purpose Acquisition Corp. (SAMA): Skating on Thin Ice? We Know the Answer

 SAMA’s Market Performance

-After a stumble in the market that brought SAMA to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 10.46% of gains for the given period.
+After a stumble in the market that brought SAMA to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.74% of loss for the given period.

 Insider Trading